The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 The role of the recruiting calendar in your family’s planning

-The single most important resource for any lacrosse recruiting family is the current NCAA Recruiting Calendar for the relevant division.
-The 2025-26 calendars for Division I Men’s Lacrosse and Division I Women’s Lacrosse are both published directly by the NCAA at ncaaorg.s3.amazonaws.com.
+The single most important resource for any lacrosse recruiting family is the current NCAA Recruiting Calendar for the relevant division and gender.
+The 2026-27 calendars for Division I Men’s Lacrosse and Division I Women’s Lacrosse are both published directly by the NCAA at ncaaorg.s3.amazonaws.com, as separate documents with genuinely different period structures.

 These calendars specify: